-These are interesting documents because the Scotrail Alliance have said that they have no immediate plans to electrify the ESSR but are in favour of reopening the ESSR to passenger traffic albeit using tram trains only so as to avoid Waverley Station.
+These documents are worthy of note because the Scotrail Alliance have said that they have no immediate plans to electrify the ESSR but are in favour of reopening the ESSR to passenger traffic albeit using tram trains only so as to avoid Waverley Station.
 This would of course mean electrifying the ESSR.
 The Scottish Government / Transport Scotland have no current plans to open the ESSR to passenger traffic either and no current plans to electrify the line.

 The conundrum for the ESSR is that for the first time in a long time it would seem perfectly placed for the introduction of hydrogen trains as they operate best on short stretches of the network that have not been converted to electric.
 Due to ongoing capacity issues those trains could avoid passing through Waverley and Haymarket stations by using turnaround platforms e. g. platforms 3,4, 5 or 6 at Waverley and platform 5 at Haymarket.
 The other suburban lines with passenger traffic reintroduced to them on the initial “Edinburgh Overground” routes would generally be away from the mainlines as well.

 A trial involving hydrogen powered trains was to happen in the Liverpool area in late 2019 or early 2020 so the technology is coming.
 This particular trial is likely to be carried out on a restored section of track near Frodsham in Cheshire, making possible a new hourly service between Liverpool and Chester.

 Edinburgh has the capacity and potential in terms of operative, redundant and defunct railway lines to develop another transport network that would not only be effective , integrate well with other transport providers but be eco friendly as well.
 People from all avenues of transport really need to sit down together and see what can be done collectively to help tackle pollution and congestion in the city.